-Did you just go through a rhinoplasty surgery and wondering when you can start wearing your glasses again?
-Giving without your glasses may be inconvenient for some patients, but it’s important to make sure your nose has enough time to heal properly.
+Did you go through a rhinoplasty surgery and wondering when you can start wearing your glasses again?
+Giving without your glasses may be inconvenient for some patients, but it’s essential to make sure your nose has enough time to heal correctly.
 Here are a few tips from Dr. Vincent Marin regarding glasses and rhinoplasty.

 Take Some Time Off to Recover

 Planning for a rhinoplasty surgery should include more than the time required for the consultation and the actual surgical appointment.
-You will need to set aside time after your surgery to fully recover.
-One of the best ways to recover is to simply take some time off from your busy life and let your body heal.
-If you take time off, you won’t have to worry about wearing your glasses to accomplish important tasks.
-Do yourself a favor and let yourself heal fully before jumping back into your normal routine.
+You will need to set aside time after your surgery to recover fully.
+One of the best ways to recover is to take some time off from your busy life and let your body heal.
+If you take time off, you won’t have to worry about wearing your glasses to accomplish essential tasks.
+Do yourself a favor and let yourself heal fully before jumping back into your everyday routine.

 Invest in Contacts

 If you plan on engaging in activities that require clear vision, then think of investing in some disposable contact lenses.
 Contacts can take a while to get used to, so make sure to try them out a few weeks before your surgery.
-The last thing you want to be dealing with, on top of recovering, is adjusting to contacts.
+The last thing you want to be dealing with is adjusting to contacts on top of recovering.
 If you feel that your eyes are too dry for contacts, consider lubricating eye drops.

 Get Some Bridgeless Glasses